No Striped Pants and Morning Coat: The Solicitor General in the State and Lower Federal Courts, 11 Georgia State University Law Review 645 (1995)

 Date of Authorship for this Version

 Days, Drew S. III, "No Striped Pants and Morning Coat: The Solicitor General in the State and Lower Federal Courts" (1995).
 Faculty Scholarship Series.
-Paper 1477.
+1477.